 Mallmore Country House

-Mallmore is a house that looks and feels like it is in exactly the right place, and to find yourself here is to feel that you are in exactly the right house in exactly the right place – in Mallmore, in Clifden, in Connemara, in Galway, in Ireland.
+Mallmore Country House is one of those rare, perfectly proportioned Georgian houses that seduces the eye from the first glimpse of its elegance.
+Here is a house that looks, and feels, like it is in exactly the right place, and to find yourself driving up towards the house as you arrive is to feel that you too are in exactly the right house in exactly the right place – in Mallmore, in Clifden, in Connemara, in Galway, in Ireland.

 More along the Galway coast

 Sign up for our Megabites Newsletter, a blog which brings you all the latest contemporary news of the best food and food people in Ireland, including all that’s new on the Wild Atlantic Way.